 Elasticsearch.
 This document-based data storage and retrieval tool is tailored to storing and rapidly retrieving information.
 Elasticsearch should be used for facilitating the user experience with quicker search results.

 Application Programming Interfaces

 An Application Programming Interface (API) provides a connection between the server and the client.
 APIs also help a server pull data from and transfer data to a database.

 Numerous services we use daily rely on a huge number of interconnected APIs.
 If even one of them fails, the service will not function.
 In order to avoid this, APIs should be thoroughly tested.
-Our article on API testing can give you a picture of how this is done.

-A developer needs a place to lay out written code right from the early days of development.
+A developer needs a place to lay out written code from the early days of development.
 For this, we use a server setup.

 There are many variations of server architectures, including those in which the entire environment resides on a single server and those with a database management system (DBMS) separated from the rest of the environment.
 Your choice of server architecture should depend on such factors as performance, scalability, availability, reliability, cost, and ease of management.